 However, to construct a composite indicator it is necessary to decide on the relative importance of each aspect, meaning that we have to choose weights.
 In order to test how critical these choices are we have performed a sensitivity analysis.
 This test showed that the ranking of firms by the composite indicators is not very sensitive to the choice of weights.
 Our conclusion is thus that our data are valid and reliable.
 Our results are also reasonably representative for the majority of Swedish firms in the business sector, since the sample frames in both the CIS and ICT surveys are representative and their response rate was very high.
 Together with our high response rate and the outcome of our intensive non-response analyses, we are quite comfortable in this conclusion.
-All these tests are found in our separate paper: the "Quality of data in the Swedish Meadow Survey"
+All these tests are found in chapter 2 by Lana Omanovic and Martina Aksberg: the "Quality of data in the Swedish Meadow Survey"

 Of course this is not the case for the industries that are not included in the innovation survey and thus not in our survey.
-And so far it is not the case for the firms in the financial industries that we have not yet got the relevant economic data.
 This is also not the case for the micro firms with less than 15 employees, because those organisation forms are not considered to be that critical.